It’s time to pull a few images on this theme together. To paraphrase what the original post said…

 He was absolutely correct, but I should be thankful to him for, following his instructions and much to my surprise, it actually fitted snuggly.
 This was the first real evidence I received that my erect penis was actually of a perfectly average size.
 It was however evidence that I did not accept, imaging that there must be another 6 inches of latex somehow wound up in that remaining tight band at the base of my penis, but it was a crumb of comfort.

-Elsewhere I shall probably write about how if only I had better information I might not have carried on into life with a complex about the size of my penis.
-Anyway, at that time it was more about my lack of ‘masculinity’; this was never then considered by me to be bullying and despite its impact I continued to be naturally sociable, sporty and generally happy with my lot.
+Elsewhere I shall probably write about how if only I had better information I might not have carried on into life with a complex about the size of my penis and what I now know to be called ‘secondary sexual characteristics’.
+At that time being treated differently dues to my lack of ‘masculinity’ was never considered by me to be bullying and despite its impact I continued to be naturally sociable, sporty and generally happy with my lot.
 But I now recognise it was bullying because although I was resilient at the time there has been a long term low level hurt.